chloehuang123/Udemy-data-structure-and-algorithms-Andrei/README.md

 | Unidirectional (can only go in 1 direction) | Bidirectional (can go back and forth) |
 | Pic | Pic |

-DIRECTED GRAPHS:
-- Unidirectiona; (can only go in 1 direction)

-UNDIRECTED GRAPHS:
-- Bidirectional (can go back and forth)

 | Weighted Graphs | Unweighted Graphs |
 | ----------- | ----------- |
 | There is information in the edges of the graph (used to calculate optimal paths) | No information in the edges |
 | Pic | Pic |

-WEIGHTED GRAPHS:
-- There is information in the edges of the graph
-- Used to calculate optimal paths

-UNWEIGHTED GRAPHS:
-- No information in the edges

 | Cyclic Graphs | Acyclic Graphs |
 | ----------- | ----------- |
 | Vertices are connected in a circular fashion (cycle) --> can start from root node and go around the graph and end up at the root node again | Vertices are not connected in a circular fashion |
 | Pic | Pic |

-CYCLIC GRAPHS:
-- Vertices are connected in a circular fashion --> cycle (can start from root node and go around the graph and end up at the root node again)

-ACYCLIC GRAPHS:
-- Vertices are not connected in a circular fashion

 #### Picture:
 #### When to use: